ONEcampaign/oda_reader/README.md

 [![python](https://img.shields.io/pypi/pyversions/oda_reader.svg)](https://pypi.org/project/oda_reader/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# ODA Reader - OECD DAC Data Importer
+# ODA Reader
+The OECD DAC Data Importer

 **ODA Reader** is a Python package that simplifies access to the **OECD DAC data**, leveraging the **OECD data explorer API** and bulk downloads.

 It allows for easy, programmatic access to OECD DAC data in python.
+It is designed for policy analysts, data analysts, researchers and students who need easy and programmatic access to OECD DAC data.

-This documentation will walk you through how to set up and use ODA Reader, explaining its core features, available modules, and providing examples of its use.
+This documentation will walk you through how to set up and use ODA Reader.

 ODA Reader is a project created and maintained by The ONE Campaign.